North Yemen civil war: Republicans and Egyptian deployment

 In 1963 and 1964, the Egyptians had five squadrons of aircraft in Yemen at airfields near San'a and Hodeida.
-They were using Yak-11 piston-engined fighters, MiG-15 and MiG-17 jet fighters, Ilyushin Il-28 twin-engined bombers, Ilyushin Il-14 twin-engined transports and Mil Mi-4 transport helicopters.
-They were also flying four-engined Tupolev bombers from bases in Egypt, such as Aswan.
-All the air crew were Egyptian, except for the Tupolev bombers which were thought to have mixed Egyptian and Russian personnel.
+They were using Yak-11 piston-engined fighters, MiG-15 and MiG-17 jet fighters, Ilyushin Il-28 twin-engined bombers, Ilyushin Il-14 twin-engined transports, and Mil Mi-4 transport helicopters.
+They were also flying four-engined Tupolev bombers from Egyptian bases like Aswan.
+All the air crew were Egyptian, except for the Tupolev bombers, which were thought to have mixed Egyptian and Russian personnel.
 The Ilyushin transports flying between Egypt and Hodeida had Russian crews.
 Throughout the war, the Egyptians relied on airlift.
 In January 1964, when royalist forces placed San'a under siege, Egyptian Antonov heavy-lift cargo planes airlifted tons of food and kerosene into the region.
-The Egyptians estimate that hundreds of millions of dollars were spent to equip Egyptian and republican Yemeni forces, and in addition, Moscow refurbished the Al-Rawda Airfield outside San'a.
+The Egyptians estimate that hundreds of millions of dollars were spent to equip Egyptian and republican Yemeni forces.
+In addition, Moscow refurbished the Al-Rawda Airfield outside San'a.
 The politburo saw a chance to gain a toehold on the Arabian Peninsula and accepted hundreds of Egyptian officers to be trained as pilots for service in the Yemen War.

-Egyptian air and naval forces began bombing and shelling raids in the Saudi southwestern city of Najran and the coastal town of Jizan, which were staging points for royalist forces.
+Egyptian air and naval forces began bombing and shelling raids in the southwestern Saudi city of Najran and the coastal town of Jizan, which were staging points for royalist forces.
 In response, the Saudis purchased a British Thunderbird air defense system and developed their airfield in Khamis Mushayt.
-Riyadh also attempted to convince Washington to respond on its behalf.
-President Kennedy sent only a wing of jet fighters and bombers to Dhahran Airbase, demonstrating to Nasser the seriousness of American commitment to defending U.S. interests in Saudi Arabia.
+Riyadh also attempted to convince the US to respond on its behalf.
+President Kennedy sent only a wing of jet fighters and bombers to Dhahran Airbase, demonstrating to Nasser the seriousness of American commitment to defending US interests in Saudi Arabia.